prototypefund/Digital_Bargeld-docs/developers-manual.rst

 .. glossary::
   :sorted:

+  absolute time
+    method of keeping time in :term:`GNUnet` where the time is represented as the number of microseconds since 1.1.1970 (UNIX epoch).
+Called absolute time in contrast to :term:`relative time`.

+  aggregate
+    the :term:`exchange` combines multiple payments received by the same :term:`merchant` into one larger :term:`wire transfer` to the respective merchant's :term:`bank` account

   auditor
     trusted third party that verifies that the :term:`exchange` is operating correctly

   bank
     traditional financial service provider who offers wire :term:`transfers <transfer>` between accounts

+  close
+  closes
+  closed
+  closing
+    operation an :term:`exchange` performs on a :term:`reserve` that has not been :term:`drained` by :term:`withdraw` operations.
+When closing a reserve, the exchange wires the remaining funds back to the customer, minus a :term:`fee` for closing

+  customer
+    individual in control of a Taler :term:`wallet`, usually using it to :term:`spend` the :term:`coins` on :term:`contracts`.

   coin
+  coins
     coins are individual token representing a certain amount of value, also known as the :term:`denomination` of the coin

   contract
-    the proposal signed by the wallet.

-    FIXME: this one is totally wrong!
+  contracts
+    formal agreement between :term:`merchant` and :term:`customer` specifying the :term:`contract terms` and signed by the merchant and the :term:`coins` of the customer

+  contract terms
+    the individual clauses specifying what the buyer is purchasing from the :term:`merchant`

   denomination
     unit of currency, specifies both the currency and the face value of a :term:`coin`, as well as associated fees and validity periods

   denomination key
-    RSA key used by the exchange to certify that a given :term:`coin` is valid and of a particular denomination
+    (RSA) key used by the exchange to certify that a given :term:`coin` is valid and of a particular :term:`denomination`

   deposit
+  deposits
+  depositing
-    operation by which a merchant passes coins to an exchange, expecting the exchange to credit his bank account in the future using a wire transfer
+    operation by which a merchant passes coins to an exchange, expecting the exchange to credit his bank account in the future using an :term:`aggregate` :term:`wire transfer`

+  drain
+  drained
+    a :term:`reserve` is being drained when a :term:`wallet` is using the reserve's private key to :term:`withdraw` coins from it.
+This reduces the balance of the reserve.
+Once the balance reaches zero, we say that the reserve has been (fully) drained.
+Reserves that are not drained (which is the normal process) are :term:`closed` by the exchange.

   dirty
+  dirty coin
     a coin is dirty if its public key may be known to an entity other than the customer, thereby creating the danger of some entity being able to link multiple transactions of coin's owner if the coin is not refreshed

   exchange
     Taler's payment service provider.
-Issues electronic coins during withdrawal and redeems them when they are deposited by merchants.
+Issues electronic coins during withdrawal and redeems them when they are deposited by merchants

   expired
+  expiration
     Various operations come with time limits.
 In particular, denomination keys come with strict time limits for the various operations involving the coin issued under the denomination.
 The most important limit is the